How to Choose a Web Designer

 - If they don't do the graphic work themselves, can they recommend a graphic artist?

-- Do they have a structured planning process that leads you through the design phase, and if will they document all the discussions and decisions?
+- Do they have a structured, systematic planning process that leads you through the design phase, and if will they document all the discussions and decisions?
 If they have a Website Planning Guide that you’ll work through together, that's really helpful.

 - Ask them what they know about internet marketing and search engine optimization.
 Be sure that they're creating a site for you that meets your larger marketing and business goals.
 (A pretty site is no good to you unless it generates revenue and prospects.)

 - Ask the designer for their fees and what is the estimated cost for the site you want.
 They may not be able to give you a good estimate until you discuss content and features of the site.
 Expect to pay between $60 - $125 an hour, depending on their skill and their location.
-A quality website with good graphic design and layout will cost around $2,500 - $3,500 for a 10-page site.
-If you add a blog, newsletter, shopping cart, autoresponders, email address setup, SEO, membership site, or logo design (or if you have more than 10 pages), expect the price to be higher.
+A quality website with good graphic design and layout will cost around $2,500 - $5,000 for a simple business website.
+If you add a blog, newsletter, shopping cart, autoresponders, email address setup, SEO, membership site, or logo design (or if you have many page on your site), expect the price to be higher.

 - Ask them how they bill you.
 Will they invoice you monthly, or when certain milestones are reached?
 Do you have to make deposits?